 Google maps can indeed do (and has done) route optimisation for almost every person with access to the internet.
-But when we mean complex jobs like field inspections and manage hundreds of teams, we should start looking to an end-to-end work optimisation systems.
+But when we mean complex jobs like field inspections and managing hundreds of teams, we should start looking to end-to-end work optimisation systems.
 And that goes far beyond the functions of google maps.

 The hidden benefits of route optimisation

 We already said why it is crucial for companies to use route optimisation – to reduce efforts, costs and time.
 But there are also hidden benefits that are nonetheless important.
 To name just a few of them: